Dark Mode Is for Suckers

 The other main benefit dark mode believers rave about is how much easier it is on the eyes.
 But this is, for most people, bullshit—the placebo of tech.
 As Adam Engst at TidBits explains in exhausting detail, “Except in extraordinary situations, Dark Mode is not easy on the eyes, in any way.”
 In fact, it may be worse.
 Motherboard’s Samatha Cole reports that research has found that for people with astigmatism—an exceedingly common eye condition—“light text on dark backgrounds aggravates the condition, making text harder to read—and therefore making people squint more to try to correct it.”

 What’s more, studies have also found that light mode (or whatever we’re calling it now) is better for reading comprehension.
-As Susanne Mayr, a University of Passau research who has conducted multiple studies on the ways in which on-screen designs screws with our brains, explained to Wired’s Arielle Pardes, “In all of our studies, participants were better performing in the positive polarity condition.
+As Susanne Mayr, a University of Passau research who has conducted multiple studies on the ways in which on-screen designs screw with our brains, explained to Wired’s Arielle Pardes, “In all of our studies, participants were better performing in the positive polarity condition.
 They detected more errors and/or read faster when dark text was presented on a light background than under reversed conditions.”
 This may be a great argument for using dark mode Twitter, where 99 percent of what you’ll read should not be comprehended, but for retaining anything you actually want to learn, the feature is shit.

 The last argument I hear in dark mode’s favor is that it’s simply better looking.
 It’s “more aesthetically pleasing,” a few of my colleagues and the rest of the internet have told me.
 And how do you argue with that?
 Well, let’s take a look at Exhibit A, shall we?